ros-drivers/ros2_ouster_drivers/README.md

   reflectivitiy from a scan.
 - **PCL** Provides a point cloud encoding of a LiDAR scan
 - **IMU** Provides a data stream from the LiDAR's integral IMU
-- **SCAN** Provides a synthesized 2D LaserScan from the 3D LiDAR data
+- **SCAN** Provides a 2D LaserScan from the closest to 0-degree azimuth ring

 To construct a valid string for the `os1_proc_mask` parameter, join the tokens from above (in any combination) with the pipe character (`|`).
 For example,